-Finally, concerns about platform appropriation of edge innovations (or other advantages) like those offered by Hal Singer in his statement to this Committee,115 simply discount to zero the benefits of platform innovation.
+Finally, concerns about platform appropriation of edge innovations (or other advantages) like those offered by Hal Singer in his statement to this Committee, 115 simply discount to zero the benefits of platform innovation.
 But the consequence of policy based on such arguments would almost certainly be a reduction in overall innovation of the ecosystem, much to the cost of consumers and edge providers alike.

 It is important to note that the appropriation of edge innovation and its incorporation into the platform (a commonly decried form of platform self-preferencing) greatly enhances the innovation's value by sharing it more broadly, ensuring its coherence with the platform, incentivizing optimal marketing and promotion, and the like.
 Consumers benefit when platforms innovate, at least as much as they benefit from edge innovation.
-And when a platform users; when an edge company does so the benefits are conferred on all platform users; when an edge company does so the benefits are conferred only on the subset of platform users who interact with the particular edge provider.
+And when a platform implements a new technology or business process, those benefits are conferred on all platform users; when an edge company does so the benefits are conferred only on the subset of platform users who interact with the particular edge provider.
 In other words, even if there is a cost in terms of reduced edge innovation, the immediate consumer welfare gains from platform appropriation may well outweigh those (speculative) losses.

-Consider the familiar refrain that Facebook appropriates Snapchat's best innovations, undermining its ability to compete to the detriment of consumers.116 If Snapchat implements a feature it potentially reaches 382 million users; when Facebook implements the same feature it potentially
+Consider the familiar refrain that Facebook appropriates Snapchat's best innovations, undermining its ability to compete to the detriment of consumers.
+116 If Snapchat implements a feature it potentially reaches 382 million users; when Facebook implements the same feature it potentially

-- Spot growing categories that you can leverage - See your top 100 products per category by sales and units - Track the products that drive performance - Analyze marketing campaigns from performance data over time.
+- Compare your products' rank and unit growth against Amazon's fastest selling products - Spot growing categories that you can leverage - See your top 100 products per category by sales and units - Track the products that drive performance - Analyze marketing campaigns from performance data over time.